 In some countries, conviction of certain crimes automatically results in a death sentence.
 People accused of such crimes are not able to present mitigating evidence – such as environmental and physical factors, like abuse during childhood or disabilities – prior to receiving a death sentence.
 In some circumstances, people who are automatically sentenced to death do not have access to any kind of appeals process.
 Of the nations that still permit capital punishment, most recognize the significant import of allowing presentation of mitigating factors, appeals, and other safeguards to ensure this penalty is not issued arbitrarily, inaccurately, or absent the most egregious circumstances.

-To learn more about examples of these human rights violations in specific countries, read our submissions to international human rights mechanisms by clicking here or navigating to Death Penalty Advocacy on the sidebar.
+To learn more about examples of these human rights violations in specific countries, read our submissions to international human rights mechanisms.